briemadu/inc-bidirectional/README.md

 MADUREIRA, Brielen & SCHLANGEN, David.
 Incremental Processing in the Age of Non-Incremental Encoders: An Empirical Assessment of Bidirectional Models for Incremental NLU.
 Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing.

-Check the pdf in this repository.

-# Warnings
-- [May 5, 2022] The Edit Overhead metric with delay is being incorrectly computed in the code.
-We will update a correction soon.
-- [Aug 26, 2022] It has been fixed in the code.
-The numbers change minimally.
-A revision will come soon, but the conclusions remain unchanged.
-- Known bug: the model's weight initialization seems to be overwriting the pretrained GloVe embeddings.

 ### What is this repository for? ###

 We can use this code to train a neural encoder and use it either for sequence tagging or sequence classification with 10 task/dataset combinations.
 After training, it retrieves the incrementality evaluation metrics in the test set.
 Two special configurations may be added: truncated training (we sample a length to use only a prefix of each sentence during training) and prophecies (we use GPT-2 language model to generate 'prophecies' for each prefix of the sequence, and feed this hypothetical continuation to the encoder during the estimation of incrementality metrics).